We Track Every AI Token. Here's Why That Matters More Than You Think.

 promptLength / 4for token estimation.
 In production, we use actual counts from provider responses.
 The evaluation scripts should too. -

 Add cost alerts.
-We track costs but don’t alert when a single business costs 10x the average.
-We’ve seen outliers (businesses with massive menus or complex service lists) that we only discovered during weekly reviews.
+We track costs but don’t alert when a single business costs significantly more than the average.
+We’ve seen outliers that we only discovered during weekly reviews.

 The Takeaway